tritonhacks/thwebdev-24/source/Example/Frontend.md

 ---
 layout: default
 title: Creating the Frontend
+nav_order: 2
+permalink: /Example/Frontend
+parent: An Example
 has_children: false
-parent: An Example
-permalink: /Example/Frontend
-nav_order: 3
 ---

 # Creating our Frontend